Turkana people: Clothing

 Traditionally, both men and women wear wraps made of rectangular woven materials and animal skins.
-Today, these clothes are normally purchased, having been manufactured in Nairobi or elsewhere in Kenya.
-Often, men wear their wraps similar to tunics, with one end connected with the other end over the right shoulder, and carry wrist knives made of steel and goat hide.
+Today, these clothes are manufactured in Nairobi or elsewhere in Kenya.
+Often, men wear their wraps similar to tunics, with one end connected with the other end over the right shoulder and carry wrist knives made of steel and goat hide.
 Men also carry stools (known as ekicholong) and will use these for simple chairs rather than sitting on the hot midday sand.
 These stools also double as headrests, keeping one's head elevated from the sand, and protecting any ceremonial head decorations from being damaged.
 It is also not uncommon for men to carry several staves; one is used for walking and balance when carrying loads; the other, usually slimmer and longer, is used to prod livestock during herding activities.
-Women will customarily wear necklaces and will shave their hair completely which often has beads attached to the loose ends of hair.
+Women will customarily wear necklaces and will shave their hair completely or wear their hair with beads attached to the loose ends of hair.
 Men wear their hair shaved.
 Women wear two pieces of cloth, one wrapped around the waist while the other covers the top.
 Traditionally leather wraps covered with ostrich eggshell beads were the norm for women's undergarments, though these are now uncommon in many areas.